 Executive Offices should review upcoming travel for direct hire personnel and locally employed staff that has been funded and determine whether it meets the criteria described under the definitions of excepted functions.
-To the extent possible, Executive Offices should inform travelers and/or posts of their determinations regarding planned travel in advance of the lap
+To the extent possible, Executive Offices should inform travelers and/or posts of their determinations regarding planned travel in advance of the lapse.
+During a lapse, regardless of whether a bureau has residual funding or if the tickets were purchased prior to the lapse, the relevant Under Secretary must approve all travel.
+See Section B for more guidance regarding travel.